gto76/python-cheatsheet/README.md

 ### ABC Sequence
 * **It's a richer interface than the basic sequence.**
 * **Extending it generates iter(), contains(), reversed(), index() and count().**
 * **Unlike `'abc.Iterable'` and `'abc.Collection'`, it is not a duck type.
 That is why `'issubclass(MySequence, abc.Sequence)'` would return False even if MySequence had all the methods defined.
-It however recognizes list, tuple, range, str, bytes, bytearray, memoryview and deque, because they are registered as Sequence's virtual subclasses.**
+It however recognizes list, tuple, range, str, bytes, bytearray, array, memoryview and deque, because they are registered as its virtual subclasses.**
 ```python
 from collections import abc